Querying using openCypher

 Client Drivers

-PuppyGraph supports connecting and executing queries through the Bolt protocol of the following programming languages:
+PuppyGraph supports connecting and executing queries through the Bolt protocol.

 Python